matthias-br/matthias-br/README.md

 **Hi, I'm Matthias**

-🔍 special interest in the sociology of climate change
+🔍 special interest in computational social sciences and the sociology of climate change

 💻 doing things in R